 What is a Concussion?

-All it takes is a hard tumble on the basketball court or a blow to the head or the body.
+All it takes is a hard tumble on the basketball court or a blow to your head or body.
 Yes, that’s right — you don’t necessarily have to hit your head.
 For example, when your body stops suddenly due to a hard tackle or a strong pick, it can cause whiplash and a concussion.

 Some people think concussions only happen if you black out.
 But nine out of ten concussions don’t make you lose consciousness, and some only cause a brief interruption in mental alertness.
 Studies find that most high school and college athletes don’t report concussions while playing football.
-They might not realise that a concussion can happen even if you don’t black out.
+They might not realize that a concussion can happen even if you don’t black out.

 In the past, athletes in many sports returned to play too soon after a concussion, sometimes even on the same day.
 But sports and health organizations are starting to take these injuries much more seriously.
 Trainers, health care professionals and athletes themselves are watching more closely for concussions and taking a more conservative approach to rehabilitation and return to play.
 This is an important change for the health of athletes everywhere.

 Here are some points to consider and steps you can take to reduce your chances of suffering long term effects after a hard hit.

 1. What happens immediately after a concussion?

 If you’ve had a concussion, the first 10 days are crucial.
 During this time you are at the greatest risk for another concussion.
 Not only that, your risk of getting another concussion rises every time you have one.
 If you can protect yourself in those first few days, you’ll have much better odds of a full recovery.

 2. How can I tell if I have a concussion?